joinmarket-webui/jamdocs/docs/glossary.md

 ### Common Input Ownership Heuristic
 ## D
 ### Doxxic Change

+"Doxxic" change is any leftover change that is going back to you when participating in an equal-output CoinJoin.
+It is also referred to as toxic change; TODO

+The concept does not exist in Jam, since JoinMarket does not produce doxxic change.

 ## E
 ### Eclipse Attack
+### Equal-Output CoinJoin

+...also referred to as equal-amount or equal-value CoinJoin transactions.

 ## F
 ### Fidelity Bond
 ### Fungibility